vvaidy/Qo-DL/README.md

 - General code clean up.
 - Commandline options.
 - Download from list of urls.
-- Reduce size of executables (exclude libs etc.).
+- Reduce size of executable (exclude libs etc.).

 # Known issues
 - Albums with more than one disks will be treated as single-disk albums.